Greenhouse gas emissions: Emissions by type of greenhouse gas

-GHG emissions are measured in CO_{2} equivalents determined by their global warming potential (GWP), which depends on their lifetime in the atmosphere.
+Greenhouse gas emissions are measured in CO_{2} equivalents determined by their global warming potential (GWP), which depends on their lifetime in the atmosphere.
 Estimations largely depend on the ability of oceans and land sinks to absorb these gases.
 Short-lived climate pollutants (SLCPs) including methane, hydrofluorocarbons (HFCs), tropospheric ozone and black carbon persist in the atmosphere for a period ranging from days to 15 years; whereas carbon dioxide can remain in the atmosphere for millennia.
 Reducing SLCP emissions can cut the ongoing rate of global warming by almost half and reduce the projected Arctic warming by two-thirds.

-GHG emissions in 2019 were estimated at 57.4 GtCO_{2}e, while CO_{2} emissions alone made up 42.5 Gt including land-use change (LUC).
+Greenhouse gas emissions in 2019 were estimated at 57.4 GtCO_{2}e, while CO_{2} emissions alone made up 42.5 Gt including land-use change (LUC).

 While mitigation measures for decarbonization are essential on the longer term, they could result in weak near-term warming because sources of carbon emissions often also co-emit air pollution.
 Hence, pairing measures that target carbon dioxide with measures targeting non-CO_{2} pollutants – short-lived climate pollutants, which have faster effects on the climate, is essential for climate goals.